 |Weight||348 lbs||251.3 lbs|

 If you have a tight budget, the Powerwall comes out on top in terms of price.
-The Tesla Powerwall and Gateway management system cost $8,500, whereas the sonnenCore costs $9,500.
+The Tesla Powerwall cosst $9,200 when you order through their website, whereas the sonnenCore costs $9,500.

 The chemistry of your battery is more important than you think.
 In fact, it impacts every aspect of how your battery operates.
 Even though it does raise the price, the sonnenCore’s battery chemistry beats that of the Tesla Powerwall.

 The main thing to note about their chemistry is that the sonnenCore does not contain cobalt, therefore making it more stable and safer than the Tesla Powerwall.
 Don’t be confused - the Tesla Powerwall is still a perfectly safe battery to install.

 Tesla does have a patented technology that is supposed to prevent thermal runaway (AKA catching on fire), but they’ve kept it tightly under wraps, so there’s no way to make a judgment on that.
 All we can compare is the chemistry, and sonnen’s is more stable.

 Batteries that contain cobalt, like the Powerwall, are less stable in extreme conditions or if not properly handled, meaning they are more susceptible to thermal runaway.
 Although the conditions that would cause thermal runaway are unlikely, it is still something to consider.